-Naturalization Trends in the United States in 2010
+Naturalization Trends in the United States

 Independence Day in the United States, which is on the fourth of July, is just around the corner, and with it comes the traditional holiday festivities, fireworks, and waving of American flags.
 This year, over half a million immigrants will join in the celebration as newly naturalized U.S. citizens.
 This spotlight examines foreign nationals age 18 and older who became U.S. citizens (i.e., naturalized) in 2010.

 Unless otherwise noted, the data presented are from the Department of Homeland Security's Office of Immigration Statistics (OIS) Annual Flow Report on the number and characteristics of foreign nationals who naturalized in 2010, as well from tables available on the OIS website.

 Note: all yearly data is for the government's fiscal year of October 1 through September 30 of the given year.

 Click on the bullet points below for more information:

 - There were 16.8 million naturalized citizens in the United States in 2009.

 - In 2009, an estimated 7,870,000 lawful permanent residents were eligible for naturalization.

 - In 2010, U.S. Citizenship and Immigration Services (USCIS) naturalized more than 600,000 legal permanent residents.